cowboysdude/Pir-Sensor/README.md

   # FROM PIR SENSOR
     VCC to 5V on either board
-    GROUND TO GROUN on either board
+    GROUND TO GROUND on either board
     No matter which 5v or Ground you use!

   ![alt text](download.png)